SplooshAI/demo-chatgpt-with-voice-transcription-and-conversational-memory/README.md

 ## Getting started

-Assuming your development environment meets the prerequisites below, to get started with this project you will want to:
+Assuming your development environment meets the prerequisites below, all you need to do to get started with this project is:

 - Run `npm start` to create the Python virtual environment and install all of the dependencies from `requirements.txt`
-- Run `deactivate` when you're ready to leave the Python virtual environment
+- Run the `deactivate` command when you're ready to leave the Python virtual environment
 - OPTIONAL: If you want to delete your virtual environment completely, you can run the `npm run destroy` script

 ### Prerequisites